Eccentricity Is Alive and Well at the Gnome Reserve

 One of the subplots of the 2001 French film Amélie involved the odyssey of a neighbor's garden gnome who traveled the world and sent photos of his adventures home.
 Perhaps one of his stops along the way was The Gnome Reserve and Wild Flower Garden in North Devon.
-It's a four-acre nature park with woodland, a stream and a pond where 2,000 garden gnomes and pixies frolic and fish among 250 species of wildflowers.
+It's a four-acre nature park with woodland, a stream and a pond where more than 1,000 garden gnomes and pixies frolic and fish among 250 species of wildflowers.
 They'll loan your whole family gnome hats and fishing poles so you can pose for lots of silly pictures without looking out of place.

 There's also a Gnome Museum on the site, with a collection of antique gnomes, a picnic area and a Gnome Kitchen where you can buy sandwiches, snacks, and drinks.

 Where: On the A386 between Biddeford and Bude